-5.2 Space
+5.3 Space

 Analogously to chronoids and time boundaries, the GFO theory of space introduces topoids with spatial boundaries that can coincide.
-Space regions are mereological sums of topoids.12

-This approach may be called Brentano space, and it is important to understand, that despite the similarity between the basic time and space entities, spatial boundaries can be found in a greater variety than point-like time-boundaries: Boundaries of regions are surfaces, boundaries of surfaces are lines, and boundaries of lines are points.
-As in the case of time-boundaries, spatial boundaries have no independent existence, i.e., they depend on the spatial entity of which they are boundaries.
+Space regions are mereological sums of topoids.12 To describe the structure of space (or of regions, respectively) we employ the basic relations spatial part-of, boundary-of, as well as the coincidence of boundaries.
+Formally, we use spart(x,y) if x is a spatial part of y, bd(x,y) if x is a boundary of y, and scoinc(x,y) if two (spatial) boundaries x and y coincide.
+This approach may be called Brentano space, and it is important to understand, that spatial boundaries can be found in a greater variety than point-like time-boundaries: Boundaries of regions are surfaces, boundaries of surfaces are lines, and boundaries of lines are points.
+As in the case of timeboundaries, spatial boundaries have no independent existence, i.e., they depend on the spatial entity of which they are boundaries.